Kyogashi Festival

 Branding package for a three-day confectionery festival in Kyoto, Japan.

 The Kyogashi Festival is a vibrant conceptual celebration of kyogashi, traditional sweets handcrafted in Kyoto.
+Every spring, the three-day festival hosts an exciting lineup of activities for English and Japanese speakers alike.

+The visual identity incorporates nerikiri, soft sweets that are often molded to reflect seasonal flowers.
 Each nerikiri illustration abstractly depicts a letter.
 These letters spell ‘kyogashi’ when used as a set.

-Unboxing the Foundation
+Unboxing the foundation

 Since a set of nerikiri is often displayed in a wooden box, the visual identity employs a grid motif to anchor the design elements.